nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 ## Wrap up

-Often I get asked how to get inspired for some of this stuff - here's an ancient technique envolving pen, paper and liquids.
-Keep rockin!
+Here's an ancient complex technique that I use to draw some inspiration for some of this stuff - it involves a pencil, paper and liquids.

 ![technique](../images/SynciTSpeedingUp/technique.jpg)